gedeck/mistat-code-solutions/IndustrialStatistics/errata.md

 The errata list is a list of errors and their corrections that were found after the product was released.
 Use the [Github issue tracker](https://github.com/gedeck/mistat-code-solutions/issues/new?assignees=&labels=&template=modern-statistics.md) to submit new errors.

+## Chapter 4
+- p.
+135, error at end of page: The sentence starting with "Abadie et al."  should read:
+> Abadie et al. (2015) estimated the weights using $𝑊 \gg 0$ and ...

 ## Chapter 5
 - p.
 185, clarify use rendering of interactions
 >  For the interaction part, lower factor levels are identified